-The AIC classifies investment companies into different sectors to help you find and compare investments
+The AIC classifies investment companies into different sectors to help you find and compare them.

 Why is sector classification important?

-When you’re choosing an investment company, there can be a baffling range on offer.
-It helps if you narrow your choices down to ones that are most likely to suit you.
+When you’re choosing an investment company, the range of choices can be baffling.
+It helps if you narrow them down to options that are most likely to suit you.

 The AIC classifies all investment companies into sectors.
-The classification framework provides a way of grouping companies with common characteristics to make it easier to search and compare within particular sectors.
+The classifications provide a way of grouping companies with common characteristics to make it easier to search and compare within particular sectors.

 Sector classifications are usually based on one of the following:

 - Industry focus.
 For example, Biotechnology and Healthcare.

 - The company's investment objective.
 For example, UK Equity Income.

 There are rules to determine which investment companies go in which sectors, but no two companies are ever the same and there can be a lot of variation within a sector.
 It’s also important to remember there are no guarantees that investment companies will meet the objectives that apply to their sector.